analogsenses/source/source/_posts/2016-01-13-gear-guide-the-best-full-frame-lenses-for-the-sony-e-mount.markdown

 <p class="card-separator">♧</p>

-The **[Zeiss Loxia 35mm f/2 Biogon T\*](http://amznlinks.com/global?user=analogsenses&us=B00Q2QAHOU&uk=B00Q2QAHOU&es=B00Q2QAHOU)** is a wonderful lens, and in my mind, the one worth getting first out of the three Loxias.
+The **[Zeiss Loxia 35mm f/2 Biogon T\*](http://amznlinks.com/global?user=analogsenses&us=B00Q2QAHOU&uk=B00Q2QAHOU&es=B00Q2QAHOU)** is a wonderful lens, and in my mind, the one worth getting first out of all the Loxias.
 The reason for that is that it’s almost as good optically and almost as fast as the 35mm Distagon, but it’s a whole lot smaller.
 If you can live without AF, this lens will probably be better for you than the Distagon, if only because you won’t be as limited when it comes to using it as a walk-around lens, which is one of the primary purposes of a 35mm lens to begin with.
-That said, keep in mind that the Loxia uses a Biogon design, which will render images with a different character than the Distagon.
+That said, keep in mind that the Loxia uses a Biogon design that will render images with a different character.
 In general, most people prefer the Distagon’s bokeh, but this is all entirely subjective.
 The point is, your mileage may vary, so be sure to try one if at all possible before buying, but rest assured, the 35mm Loxia is a _gorgeous_ lens.
 It currently retails for $1,299.

 <section class="product-link">
 	<h4 class="buy-now">Buy it online</h4>